 Wisconsin Nursing Home Laws and Regulations

-Madison, Wisconsin Nursing Home Litigation
+Eau Claire and Madison, Wisconsin Nursing Home Litigation

 Nursing homes, in Wisconsin, are governed by state laws and regulations.
 Although they may require 24-hour care and supervision, nursing home residents have the legal right to be treated with dignity and nursing home facilities are to promote as much independence as possible for their residents and enhance their quality of life.
 Nursing homes are not just warehousing for the elderly and disabled.
 If you believe that your loved one may be the victim of nursing home abuse, the Madison nursing home litigation team of Boller & Vaughan LLC are here to help.

 According to Wisconsin law a nursing home is, “a place where 5 or more persons who are not related to the operator or administrator reside, receive care or treatment and, because of their mental or physical condition, require access to 24-hour nursing services, including limited nursing care, intermediate level nursing care and skilled nursing services.”

 Nursing Home Residents Have Rights

 Nursing home resident have the legal right to be treated with courtesy, respect, and dignity.
 By law they cannot to be: